Marie Schrader: Season 5

+Better Call Saul

+Season 6

-Two months after Walt's death that day, Marie appears as a witness against lawyer Saul Goodman when he is finally arrested after spending months hiding from the police.
+Two months after Walt's death that day, Marie appears as a witness against Walt's former lawyer Saul Goodman when he is finally arrested after spending months hiding from the police.
 She accuses him of contributing to Hank's murder and leaves disgusted when the prosecutor shows a willingness to negotiate with him.
-Marie attends Saul's trial, where Saul confesses to enabling Walt, and is convicted.
+Marie attends Saul's court appearance, where Saul confesses to enabling Walt, and is convicted.

 Concept and creation

 In February 2007, Betsy Brandt was cast in Breaking Bad in the main cast.
-She described Marie as a "bitch" when the character is first introduced, but noted that eventually the audience would find out there is more to her.
-She also has personal experiences having an older sister of a much older age that she related to Marie and Skyler's relationship.
+She described Marie as a "bitch" when the character is first introduced, but noted that eventually the audience would realize there is more to her.
+She also has personal experiences having a much older sister that she compared to Marie and Skyler's relationship.
 Depicting Marie as a radiologic technologist was Brandt's idea; she did not want Marie to be a doctor or a nurse, but a medical professional.
 Throughout the series, Marie is almost always shown wearing the color purple, which creator Vince Gilligan explained is symbolic of her being misled; for example, Walt and Skyler were deluding Marie about who was behind the drug business.
 When asked if the scene where Marie learns Walt's criminal activities almost lead to Hank's death in the third season pushed her "over the edge", Brandt replied, "That they in any way would be willing to jeopardize Hank's life and then lie to her about it – that's a lot to swallow.
 The big watershed moment was Marie finding out that Walt and Skyler were willing to do that.
 It would be hard enough [finding out] that only Walt knew.
 But the fact that Skyler knew and just watched Marie worry about Hank's safety and not tell her?
 That's just painful."

 Gilligan revealed that he wanted to have Marie make a cameo appearance in the Better Call Saul season two finale "Klick", but the writer's room objected, considering the idea to be distracting for audiences.
 When conceiving the story for El Camino: A Breaking Bad Movie, Gilligan considered including Marie, feeling that her inclusion would have been great, but ultimately desisted from the idea due to his feelings that the film should focus only in the most important characters in Jesse's life, which Marie was not.
 Marie ultimately appeared in "Saul Gone", the finale of Better Call Saul.